TheCloud/subitosms/readme.txt

 SubitoSMS WordPress Plugin lets you send SMS texts to your WP web-site's registered users, connecting to your SubitoSMS.it account.
 It also modifies the basic WP user's registration form, adding a field for the user's mobile number.

+= New features =
+1. Allow to send SMS to all users when new post is created
+2. Allow to select users to send SMS

 == Installation ==

 Installation is simple as a standard Wordpress Plugin.